Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/josm/1900-12-21-start-josm.md

   ![Sample file][]

+- You will use these data in order to try various editing techniques.
+  *You must however never upload these fictitious data to the database.*

 ### Basic Operations

 - To move the map left or right, up or down, hold your right mouse